Skip to main content

 Why is water used for hydraulic fracturing?

-How is water allocated for oil and gas activities?
+How is water allocated for energy resource activities?

-The BC Energy Regulator (BCER) has delegated authority to issue water licences under Section 9 and short-term water use approvals under Section 10 of the Water Sustainability Act.
-We consider a number of key points when reviewing water use applications, such as runoff levels in rivers, groundwater aquifer productivity, other water users and ecological values.
-Community and ecological needs must be able to be sustained before a water licence or approval is issued and conditions may be attached to the licence or approval.
-The BCER is a proactive regulator with the authority to intervene when necessary.
+The BCER has delegated authority to issue water licences under Section 9 and short-term water use approvals under Section 10 of the Water Sustainability Act.
+We consider many factors when reviewing water use applications, such as runoff levels in rivers, groundwater aquifer productivity, other water users and ecological values.
+Community water supplies and environmental flow needs are considered and protected before a decision on a water licence or approval is made, and conditions may be attached to the water use permissions.
+The BCER proactively monitors water levels and suspends water withdrawals when necessary.

 How much water is used?

-The BCER tracks all water used for hydraulic fracturing and other oil and gas purposes through regulatory reporting requirements.
-Water use for oil and gas purposes varies significantly from month to month and year to year depending on a variety of factors including industry growth, well completion and production aspects, seasonal factors, water restrictions, or other factors.
+The BCER tracks all water used for hydraulic fracturing and other energy resource activities through mandatory reporting by industry.
+Total water use can vary from month to month depending on a variety of factors such as industry growth, well completion and production aspects and seasonal factors such as drought and resulting water restrictions.
 In 2018, approximately 3.28 million m3 of surface water and groundwater was used for oil and gas activities.
 On a per well basis, the volume of water used for hydraulic fracturing ranges from 10,000 to 70,000 m3 depending on the targeted formation and the number of fracture stimulations.

 In most river basins, the total approved surface water use is a fraction of the mean annual surface runoff.
 For the majority of basins, approved water use corresponds to less than fraction of a per cent of mean annual runoff.